LeonFrasch/MuenzApp/README.md

 # MuenzApp
-An android app designed to give the user an overview on their missing euro coins.
+An Android app designed to give the user an overview of their missing euro coins.